rydmike/rydmike.github.io/blog_layout_and_theming.md

 In this example we start with the same setup, but use a `Center`, with `ConstrainedBox` and `Padding`, that gets their configuration via properties that have defaults.
 We loose the extra `Card`.
 We make it more generic and leave it to parent widget to decide if it wants to be in a `Card` or not.

-Here is our new starting point, that also produces the same result concerning the not desired content centered scrollbars.
+Here is our new starting point.
+It also produces the same result, concerning the not desired content-centered scrollbars.

 ![image](https://user-images.githubusercontent.com/39990307/138179190-c3d2e7b3-89f8-4576-83b3-fc9513d7374b.png)
 _**Alternative starting point.**_